Web Designer vs. Web Developer

 What is Web Design?

-Today, web design goes beyond just aesthetics and encompasses more complex aspects, such as user experience and information architecture.
+Today, web design goes beyond just aesthetics and encompasses more complex aspects, such as user experience, information architecture, and accessibility.
 In fact, web design can impact your website’s performance in search engines like Google, ultimately affecting your bottom line.

 Who is a Web Designer?